Skip Ribbon Commands

 Indicative grades and the anomalous grades check

-Indicative grades for all VCE external assessments, except the Music Composition and Music Inquiry externally assessed tasks, must be submitted before the relevant external assessment period.
+Schools must submit indicative grades before the relevant external assessment period for all VCE external assessments, except the Music Composition and Music Inquiry externally assessed tasks.
 The primary purpose of collecting these indicative grades is to support the quality assurance procedures for marking external assessments.
-They help to identify possible anomalous marking of individual student responses.
+Indicative grades assist in identifying possible anomalous marking of individual student responses.
 Indicative grades will also be used in the calculation of the DES.

 The rank order and level of spread of the indicative grades for the school cohort in the study are extremely important.
-The VCAA moderates the indicative grades for the school cohort to make sure they are statistically reliable.
+VCAA moderates the school cohort’s indicative grades to ensure they are statistically reliable.
 If they are not, they will not be used.

 Strategies for arriving at an indicative grade

-The VCAA has no preferred position on how a school arrives at a set of indicative grades, except to advise that the process should be coherent.
-The principal should advise all teachers at the school on the definition and purpose of the indicative grade, and how to arrive at a set of indicative grades for the school cohort.
+The VCAA has no preferred position on how a school arrives at a set of indicative grades, except to advise that the process should be defensible.
+The principal should advise all teachers at the school on the definition and purpose of the indicative grade, and how to arrive at a set of indicative grades for each student cohort.

 Examples of strategies used by schools include: